Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Entrepreneurs entering government loan programs must consider the following:

-• Loan fees: Like most loans, government loans have additional fees.
-According to Dandridge, these fees could be as much as 3.75 percent of the guaranteed loan amount.
+• Loan fees: Government loans include guarantee fees and other costs.
+For SBA loans, fees could be up to 3.75 percent of the guaranteed loan amount.

 • Documentation: SBA and USDA loans are guaranteed by the government, so there are many documents to complete and guidelines to follow.
 Ensure you gather and closely examine all necessary paperwork.